dave45678/Lesson15/Flask/lesson06.md

-# Lesson 6 - Create database object through a form
+# Lesson 6 - Creating a database object in the view

 ## Learning Objectives
 * Connect to a sqlite database